Vitaceae

-The Vitaceae are a family of flowering plants, with 14 genera and around 910 known species, including common plants such as grapevines (Vitis spp.) and Virginia creeper (Parthenocissus quinquefolia).
+The Vitaceae are a family of flowering plants, with 20 genera and around 910 known species, including common plants such as grapevines (Vitis spp.) and Virginia creeper (Parthenocissus quinquefolia).
 The family name is derived from the genus Vitis.

 Most Vitis species have 38 chromosomes (n=19), but 40 (n=20) in subgenus Muscadinia, while Ampelocissus, Parthenocissus, and Ampelopsis also have 40 chromosomes (n=20) and Cissus has 24 chromosomes (n=12).

 The family is economically important as the berries of Vitis species, commonly known as grapes, are an important fruit crop and, when fermented, produce wine.

 Species of the genus Tetrastigma serve as hosts to parasitic plants in the family Rafflesiaceae.

 Taxonomy

 The name sometimes appears as Vitidaceae, but Vitaceae is a conserved name and therefore has priority over both Vitidaceae and another name sometimes found in the older literature, Ampelidaceae.
 In the APG III system (2009) onwards, the family is placed in its own order, Vitales.
 Molecular phylogenetic studies place the Vitales as the most basal clade in the rosids.
 In the Cronquist system, the family was placed near the family Rhamnaceae in order Rhamnales.

-Plants of the World Online currently includes the following genera, placed in two subfamilies:
+Plants of the World Online currently accepts the following genera, placed in two subfamilies: